 Who are Weed Spotters?

 Weed Spotters assist the Victorian Government by looking out for and reporting State prohibited weeds.
-These are a group of high risk invasive plants that are declared under the Victoria Invasive Plants Classifications.
+These are a group of high risk invasive plants that are declared under the Victorian Invasive Plants Classifications.

-The information gathered by Weed Spotters helps to locate new infestations of State prohibited weeds and assist in their management.
+The information gathered by Weed Spotters helps to locate new infestations of State prohibited weeds in order to manage them.

 Where to look for new weeds?

 Weed Spotters can look for State prohibited weed species in a wide variety of environments including: